Intel-bigdata/SSM/docs/block-level-ec.md

 ============================================

 The default HDFS 3x replication scheme is expensive.
-It incurs a 200% storage space overhead and other resources, such as network bandwidth when writing the data.
+It incurs a 200% storage space overhead and other resources occupation, such as network bandwidth when writing the data.
 In Hadoop3.0, HDFS erasure coding feature is introduced to address this challenge.
 After a study of the HDFS file-size distribution, the first phase of HDFS Erasure Coding is to